 D color diamonds are the most expensive on the market, as you can see from the numerous examples provided above.

 For a round brilliant cut diamond, you’ll generally need to pay about 10 to 15% more for a D color diamond than you would for a diamond of the same cut, clarity and carat weight with a color grade of G, the highest grade in the near-colorless.

 As you move from a G color grade further down the near-colorless range, diamonds quickly become more affordable.
-For example, the 1 carat, excellent cut, VS1 clarity, I color diamond we used for the comparison above is nearly 30% cheaper than the equivalent D color diamond.
+For example, the 1 carat, excellent cut, VS2 clarity, I color diamond from James Allen we used for the comparison above is around 30% cheaper than the equivalent D color diamond.

 Remember, there’s much more to just color when it comes to choosing a diamond.
 A diamond with a D color grade that’s not very well cut will look far less beautiful than a stone with a lower color grade (for example, a G or H color diamond) that has a higher cut quality.

-As we mentioned in our guide to diamond clarity, it’s best to think of your total investment in a diamond ring as a pie.
+As we mentioned in our guide to diamond clarity chart, it’s best to think of your total investment in a diamond ring as a pie.
 Each feature of the diamond, from color to clarity, cut quality and carat weight, is a slice of the pie.

 The more you spend on any one slice of the pie, the less you have to spend on others, unless you have an unlimited budget.

-The two factors, or slices, that will have the biggest impact on your diamond’s appearance are its cut and carat weight.
+The two factors, or slices, that will have the biggest impact on your diamond’s appearance are the diamond cut and its carat weight.
 A better cut means more brilliance and fire; a greater carat weight will translate into a larger, more impressive diamond.

 Both of these factors have much more of an impact on a diamond’s appearance than a perfect color grade.

 The answer to this question depends on how much you’re willing to spend on an engagement ring.